Posted on Dec 9, 2022

 6. Where do you want to be in five years?
 How can you get there?

 Just like a company, you should work towards your own long-term goals.
 Having an understanding of where you'd like to be in five years will help you to set a course for the year ahead and bring you one step closer to this by the end of next year.
 Consider the steps you will need to take to move yourself along this path and make a note of which ones you will take in the year ahead.

-Now that you have a better idea of where you want to go in 2020, take a moment to work out opportunities to develop your skills in the areas you want to build on.
+Now that you have a better idea of where you want to go in the short and long run, take a moment to work out opportunities to develop your skills in the areas you want to build on.
 Can you leverage your mandatory continuing legal education to fulfil your annual CPD compliance and build your skills?
 Take a look at LawCPD’s broad range of online legal CPD courses that will help you develop your skills and meet your annual CPD requirements.